danbev/learning-openssl/notes/elliptic-curve.md

 ```

 ### Elliptic Curve Discrete Logarithm Problem (ECDLP)
-We have an eliptic curve and a primite element (generator), and remember that
+We have an eliptic curve and a primitive element (generator), and remember that
 this is required for a cyclic group, and we have another element T.
 The generator is able to generate all points in the group/curve which includes
 the element T, so T can be expressed as: